dawsja/pacman-manager/README.md

-# Perl Package Manager CLI Tool
+# Package Manager CLI Tool
 This command-line interface (CLI) tool, written in Perl, provides a simple interface for managing packages on your system.

 ## Features